mzeigham/NCLA_AZ/README.md

 # NCLA_AZ
-Stochasticity for NCLA for Az
+Stochasticity for NCLA for Az (Just for checking)

+test code
+ali